Mathematical theory of deep learning: Deep ReLU neural networks

 To approximate smooth functions efficiently, one of the main tools in Chapter \ref{chap:Splines} was to rebuild polynomial-based functions, such as higher-order B-splines.
 For smooth activation functions, we were able to reproduce polynomials by using the nonlinearity of the activation functions.
 This argument certainly cannot be repeated for the \emph{piecewise linear} ReLU.
 On the other hand, up until now, we have seen that deep ReLU neural networks are extremely efficient at producing the strongly oscillating sawtooth functions discussed in Lemma \ref{lemma:hn}.
 The main observation in this chapter is that the sawtooth functions are intimately linked to the squaring function, which again leads to polynomials.
 This observation was first made by Dmitry Yarotsky \cite{yarotsky} in 2016, and the present chapter is primarily based on this paper.

 In Sections \ref{sec:squareFunction} and \ref{sec:multiplication}, we give Yarotsky's approximation of the squaring and multiplication functions.
-As a direct consequence, we show in Section \ref{sec:depthseparation} that deep ReLU neural networks can be \emph{significantly} more efficient than shallow ones in approximating analytic functions such as polynomials and (certain) trigonometric functions.
+As a direct consequence, we show in Section \ref{sec:depthseparation} that deep ReLU neural networks can be \emph{significantly} more efficient than shallow ones in approximating analytic functions.

 Using these tools, we conclude in Section \ref{sec:CksFunctions} that deep ReLU neural networks can efficiently approximate $k$-times continuously differentiable functions with H\"older continuous derivatives.